cfryerdev/redis-vehicles/README.md

 # Set Theory using Redis & Vehicles (Beginners)
+Set Theory can be a deep and complex topic that may scare many away.
+Over the years I have found teaching the basic concepts can make this fun and useful in your daily life as an engineer.

-A sample redis hydrator using generic vehicle data.
+This is a sample redis hydrator using generic vehicle data.
 In thie example we have two files:

 - `database.json`: The vehicle database we will be searching, 1800 records.
 - `loader.js`: Hydrates redis with sets based on the vehicle database.